 The UDS division is also pursuing various distribution options that use its strong network of worldwide subsidiaries and agents.
-The UDS division distributes urodynamics products on behalf of Laborie Company, including MMS (Medical Measurement Systems) products, and Andromeda in Japan.
-The UDS division also distributes laser urology solutions from Lumenis in France and from Quanta System in Asia.
-We believe that the laser use in endo-urology will increase in the coming years, for both the treatment of urinary stones and for other urological procedures such as HoLEP (Holmium Laser Enucleation of Prostate).
+In Japan, the UDS division distributes urodynamics products on behalf of Laborie Company, including MMS (Medical Measurement Systems) products, and Andromeda Company, and also distributes x-ray imaging systems for the diagnosis and treatment of diseases on behalf of French company EOS Imaging.
+In France, the UDS division distributes laser urology solutions from Lumenis and from Quanta System in Asia and the Middle East.
+We believe that the laser use in endourology will increase in the coming years, for both the treatment of urinary stones and for other urological procedures such as HoLEP (Holmium Laser Enucleation of Prostate).
 We believe that the UDS division can successfully market its worldwide distribution platform to a wide range of medical equipment development companies, thus allowing for quick, easy and economically sound entry for these companies into markets covering most of the world.